Learn the anatomy of the scapula with quizzes and labeled diagrams

 Ready to work on those holes in your knowledge?
 Take our quiz now!

-For more videos and quizzes on the glenohumeral joint and the upper arm muscles, check out the following learning materials.
+For more videos and quizzes on the glenohumeral joint and the arm muscles, check out the following learning materials.

 Do you enjoy learning and practicing anatomy with quizzes and labeling exercises?
 Check out our free anatomy quiz guides on several more anatomy structures!